mahmudhasankhan/hr-datawarehousing/README.md

 Prerequisites:
 - sql server
+- docker
 - astro cli

-Use astro cli to spin up an airflow environment.
+Use astro cli to spin up an airflow environment with this command:
 ```
 astro dev init
 ```